 - Where a staff member brings a serious issue to the notice of a supervisor or manager, even if not lodging a formal grievance, the supervisor or manager is required to clarify the issue and follow up to resolve the matter effectively.
-It is not necessary for a staff member to formally lodge a grievance to prompt a supervisor or manager to act, where he or she considers that a serious concern warrants intervention.
+It is not necessary for a staff member to formally lodge a grievance to prompt a supervisor or manager to act, where a concern is serious in nature and warrants intervention.

-- It is anticipated that effective local action focussed around conciliation will prevent the need for more formal processes to resolve grievances.
-It is acknowledged that in some cases the lack of effective conciliation may itself be the prompt for a formal review rather than the original grievance and this circumstance should be avoided.
+- It is anticipated that effective local action focussed around early intervention and conciliation will prevent the need for more formal processes to resolve grievances.
+It is acknowledged that in some cases the lack of early intervention and/or effective conciliation may itself be the prompt for a formal review rather than the original grievance.

 - The parties involved in grievances are expected to participate in good faith, have regard to facts, policies, procedures, and the particulars of the circumstances.
 Grievances will be reviewed in the spirit of achieving resolution, procedural fairness, sensitivity to the parties and confidentiality.

-- Action will not be taken under the grievance resolution procedures in regard to anonymous grievances unless it meets the provisions of the public interest disclosure procedure.
+- Action will not be taken under the grievance resolution procedures in regard to anonymous grievances.
+Where appropriate, actions may be taken under the public interest disclosure procedure.

 - Personal disappointment with the determination and recommendations of a Grievance Handler will not normally be sufficient reason to warrant a further review.

 - Notes should be taken at all stages of the grievance resolution process, including where a staff member raises a concern and the supervisor or manager intervenes to resolve it without otherwise receiving a formal grievance document.

 - For statistical purposes and trend analysis, the University may require persons facilitating grievance resolution to keep data on the number and type of grievances and report this to the Director Human Resources.